Model¶

 Hermite Polynomials in \(\tilde{\mu}(\theta)\).

-Parameters:
+- Parameters:

-lint
+- lint

 Implemented through \(\ell \leq 7\).

-thetafloat
+- thetafloat

 Angle \(\theta\)

-Returns:
+- Returns:

-Hermite Polynomial evaluated at angles \(\theta\).
+ndarray Hermite Polynomial evaluated at angles \(\theta\).

-albedo_redist(temp_map, theta, phi)[source] [edit on github]
+- albedo_redist(temp_map, theta, phi)[source] [edit on github]¶

-Compute the Bond albedo and heat redistribution efficiency for temp_map.
+Compute the Bond albedo and heat redistribution efficiency for

-Parameters:
+temp_map.- Parameters:

-Temperature map produced by e.g. temperature_map.
+ndarray Temperature map produced by e.g.

-Latitudes produced by e.g. temperature_map.
+ndarray Latitudes produced by e.g.

-Longitudes produced by e.g. temperature_map.
+ndarray Longitudes produced by e.g.

-Returns:
+- Returns:

-bond_albedofloat
+- bond_albedofloat

 Bond albedo

-epsilonfloat
+- epsilonfloat

 Heat redistribution efficiency

-h_ml(m, l, theta, phi)[source] [edit on github]
+- h_ml(m, l, theta, phi)[source] [edit on github]¶

 The \(h_{m\ell}\) basis function.